 5. Concordia University

-The Faculty of Commerce at Concordia University was renamed the John Molson School of Business in honor of the entrepreneur John Molson and the contributions of his family and foundation to the faculty.
-Various publications rank its MBA programs first, second, and third in Canada.
-That’s why it’s one of the best business schools in Toronto.
+The Faculty of Commerce and Administration at Concordia University became the John Molson School of Business in 2000 in honor of entrepreneur John Molson and the contributions of his family and foundation.
+John Molson is based in Montreal, but its MBA in Investment Management has been offered in Toronto since 2001, making it relevant for students looking for a Toronto-based business study option.

 We hope this article on the best business schools in Toronto was helpful.
-To learn more about studying in Canada, feel free to check out our Study in Canada page or explore the Open Courses for International Students!
+To learn more about studying in Canada, check out our Study in Canada page or explore the Available Courses for International Students!